Lost Internet Connection? Here’s What To Do if Your Internet Isn’t Working

 If the ISP isn't experiencing an outage, tech support can troubleshoot a few issues remotely to rule out any problems.
 They may discover a low signal level, for example, obsolete equipment, or simply that your Internet bill is overdue.
 Regardless of the issue, support should be able to get you back up and running in no time!

-If slow, unreliable Internet is a common issue for you, it may be worth considering an upgrade to Fiber Internet.
-Fiber is the fastest, most reliable Internet available today.
+Fiber Internet is the fastest, most reliable Internet available today.
 Because of how it works, it can vastly reduce the chance of slowdowns and service outages that are more common on connection types like cable.

 Fiber isn't available everywhere, unfortunately, and it can be more expensive.
 But if you have frequent problems with your Internet connection, it could be worth looking into what options are available and making any necessary upgrades.